 - The winning Participant: USD 3 million (USD 1 million for winning first prize + USD 2 million of the remaining prize money)

-- Other Participant whose contribution did not fulfill all criteria to win but nevertheless impressed the Jury: USD 1 million
+- Other Participant whose contribution did not fulfil all criteria to win but nevertheless impressed the Jury: USD 1 million

 - The winning Participant: USD 5 million (USD 1 million for winning first prize + USD 4 million of the remaining prize money)